DavidHGillen/Satisfactory_IconCapture/README.md

 1. Open the Content Browser and go to any folder
 2. Right Click and create a `Miscellaneous > Data Asset` of the type `IconCapture_CameraDataAsset`
 3. Give it whatever name is convenient, and save it.
-4. Go back to your capture scene, open the widget, and assign the capture actor if it isn't already setup.
+4. Go back to your capture level, open the widget, and assign the capture actor if it isn't already setup.
 5. Adjust the camera to your preferred settings.
 6. Select your data asset from the list in the `Cam Data` picker.
 7. Click the `[Write]` button to save your current data to the asset.